 A pet and horse owner for most of my life, I graduated in Equine Science from the University of Wales, Aberystwyth in 1999.
 During my degree, I focused on the behaviour and welfare of horses and livestock.
 I then went to work for the Blue Cross, getting hands on experience in equine welfare and rehabilitation training, working with horses with behavioural problems.
+This made me one of the first in the UK to be applying learning theory to the training and low stress handling of horses and ponies.
 During this time and after I completed University of Southampton’s MSc in Companion Animal Behaviour Counselling.
 I established my business in 2005.
 I help caring horse and dog owners struggling to support their animals through their problem behaviour to get deeper understanding of their animal and resolve behavioural issues.

 Behaviour consultations are available on veterinary referral to rule out or work with medical issues that are relevant to the problem.
 If you suspect that your client needs the help and support of a clinical animal behaviourist you can refer them to me with confidence that they will be looked after with complete professionalism and empathy.

 I draw from my postgraduate training in the following areas:

 The species’ natural behaviour (ethology)